Semi-orthogonality in Fukaya-Seidel mirrors to blowups of abelian varieties: Introduction

 \end{remark}

-{\bf Outline of the paper.} In Section \ref{sec:Bside} we describe the B-side semi-orthogonality of $D^b \text{Coh}(X)$.
-In Section \ref{sec:Aside}, we define the mirror Lagrangian objects in Subsection \ref{sec:objs} and morphisms in the Fukaya category of $(Y^0, W_0)$ in Subsection \ref{sec:mors}.
-This uses standard theory where the details to fill in for this setting are to define the Lagrangians, continuation maps, and prove the latter are well-defined.
-We define how Lagrangians wrap in Subsection \ref{subsec:wrap_conv}, and give an overview of how to pass from the cochain complex to the localized category in \ref{sec:alg}.
-Then in Subsections \ref{sec:qisos} and \ref{sec:contn} we define the quasi-units we localize at, and their inverses, the continuation maps.
-Finally in Subsection \ref{sec:mors_defn} we define the morphisms by taking a homotopy colimit over multiplication by quasi-units, using a model from \cite{AA24} that amounts to wrapping one way on the input Lagrangian and in the opposite direction on the output in Equation \eqref{eq:we_can_wrap}.
-In Subsection \ref{sec:calcs} we carry out the calculations of the morphisms in Lemmas \ref{lem: F1_mors} (within $\mathcal{F}_1$), \ref{lem:relate_to_Ca} (nonzero from $\mathcal{F}_1$ to $\mathcal{F}_2$), \ref{lem:orthoA} (zero from $\mathcal{F}_2$ to $\mathcal{F}_1$), and \ref{lem:morsF2} (within $\mathcal{F}_2$).
-We then move on to the product structure, to prove the HMS map is indeed a functor, in Section \ref{sec:comp}.
+{\bf Outline of the paper.} In Section \ref{sec:Bside} we describe the B-side and the semi-orthogonality of $D^b \text{Coh}(X)$.
+In Section \ref{sec:Aside} we describe the A-side.
+In Subsection \ref{sec:objs} we define the mirror Lagrangian objects.
+In Subsection \ref{sec:mors} we define the morphisms in the Fukaya subcategories of $(Y^0, W_0)$ by showing the continuation maps are well-defined.
+We define how Lagrangians wrap in \textsection \ref{subsec:wrap_conv} and outline the rest of Subsection \ref{sec:mors} with an overview of how to pass from the cochain complex to the localized category in \textsection \ref{sec:alg}.
+Then in \textsection \ref{sec:qisos} we define the quasi-units we localize at, and in \textsection \ref{sec:contn} we define their inverses, the continuation maps.
+Finally in \textsection \ref{sec:mors_defn} we define the morphisms by taking a homotopy colimit over multiplication by quasi-units, using a model from \cite{AA24} that amounts to wrapping one way on the input Lagrangian and in the opposite direction on the output, in Equation \eqref{eq:we_can_wrap}.
+In Subsection \ref{sec:grading} we define the Lagrangian gradings, which are part of the data of a D-brane in the Fukaya category.
+Then in Subsection \ref{sec:calcs} we calculate morphisms in Lemmas \ref{lem: F1_mors} (within $\mathcal{A}_L$), \ref{lem:relate_to_Ca} ($\mathcal{A}_L$ to $\mathcal{A}_K$), \ref{lem:orthoA} ($\mathcal{A}_K$ to $\mathcal{A}_L$), and \ref{lem:morsF2} (within $\mathcal{A}_K$).
+In Subsection \ref{sec:comp} we calculate the product structure on both sides.
 This requires an analysis of gradings to determine what intersection points appear in the product, which is Lemma \ref{lem:compn_final}.
 We then prove the main theorem, Theorem \ref{thm}, in Section \ref{sec:proof}.